 Personally, I blame heuristics for all the references to WWII.
 Sure, there’s a similarity in the terrible toll on human life, and the sense of community that has emerged.
 But comparing our current situation to a 6-year war, especially one that happened 50 years before the Internet and when Britain was an Empire, is hardly going to give us much insight into what is going to happen this time.
 No, we’re on our own on this one, so we will just have to work from first principles, and look at the facts.

-One undisputable fact is that for a large number of businesses, their customers have just experienced low levels of service.
-Whether it’s a 1 hour queue on the phone, a 5 day wait for a returned chat message, or a 3 month wait for a delivery slot, the experience from many brands just got a whole lot worse.
+One indisputable fact is that for a large number of businesses, their customers have just experienced low levels of service.
+Whether it’s a 1-hour queue on the phone, a 5-day wait for a returned chat message or a 3-month wait for a delivery slot, the experience from many brands just got a whole lot worse.
 Of course, for brands we like, we’re willing to be understanding and wait.
 But for ones we don’t feel loyalty to, we’ll just look elsewhere, and find someone who can do what we want.
 Me?
-I just bought flour from an Israel mill who were able to ship me some when my supermarket couldn’t.
+I just bought flour from an Israel mill that we're able to ship me some when my supermarket couldn’t.
 You snooze, you lose.

 The Coronavirus crisis might not be WWII and your goldfish might not be able to remember your house move.
 But when this battle is over, perhaps we’ll find ourselves in a whole new environment all the same.
 As a society, that means a bit wiser, a bit more empathetic, and hopefully, a whole lot more resilient.